milador/VoiceSwitch/README.md

   6.2.
 Replace "your_ssid" with your WiFi's SSID and "your_pass" with your WiFi's password in the config.h file

   6.3.
-Verify and upload Alexa-VoiceSwitch.ino code to your HUZZAH32 – ESP32 Feather Board
+Verify and upload VoiceSwitch-Single.ino code to your HUZZAH32 – ESP32 Feather Board

 7. Make sure the feed data status and status of your device match.
 You can manually set it to on/off to match it.